-Cable machines are the ultimate way to test and improve your overall strength.
+Cable machines are a great way to improve your overall strength and build muscle mass.
 The problem is, without the correct accessories, they’re pretty much useless.

-So, the Strong Home Gym team have tried and tested dozens to find the five best cable attachments available right now.
+So, the Strong Home Gym team has tried and tested dozens to find the best cable attachments available right now.

-First I’ll show you the pros and cons to each attachment.
-Then there is an depth buyer’s guide and brief FAQ section just so you know exactly what you’re looking for no matter what muscles you want to work on.
+First I’ll show you the pros and cons of each attachment.
+Then there is an in-depth buyer’s guide and FAQ section just so you know exactly what you’re looking for no matter what muscles you want to work on.

 Need to Get a Pump On?

-- ACBEE Double D Row Handles Cable Attachment
+- Row handles: ACBEE Double D Row Handles Cable Attachment

 Here’s why these attachments have made the cut…